treehouses/treehouses.github.io/pages/vi/profiles/phamduchongan93.md

 ### About Me ###
 My name is An Pham.
 My local time zone is Boston/Eastern Time.
 I'm running Windows 10 Pro.
-But I'm a linux evangelist. 	:snowman:
+But I'm a linux evangelist.

 ### Description ###
 Although, I am a IT student who studies sysadmin track, I want to  participate in a  proper SDLC (Systems development life cycle) like this on going project.
 Especially, I want to use git as main drive for any fureture development.